ewansetin/Sentiment-analysis-machine-learning-model/README.md

 This setup enables a fair comparison of the two modelling approaches and supports meaningful conclusions about their effectiveness in AI-driven sentiment analysis.

 ## Process
+The workflow follows key steps: data collection, data processing, feature extraction, model training, and evaluation.
+The goal is to identify which classifiers perform best for text-based sentiment classification.

+I selected a dataset with textual reviews linked to ratings, providing both input (text) and discrete output (sentiment label).
+Reviews were chosen for their richness in emotional cues and diversity, helping reduce domain dependence while maintaining enough examples for training (5,000–20,000 instances).

+### Data Processing
+Raw data is user-generated and inconsistent, so pre-processing was applied to improve model performance.
+Ratings were mapped to three classes—negative, neutral, positive—to simplify classification.
+Text processing included: Replacing contractions, Tokenisation, Partial stop-word removal, Lemmatisation and stemming.

+These steps reduce noise while preserving semantic meaning, supporting better feature extraction and model learning.

 | **Process** | **Description**    | **Example**    |
 | :---   | :--- | :--- |